SEC Regulation Best Interest (Reg BI)

 Firms may send any questions that arise in planning for Reg BI and Form CRS implementation to the SEC at [email protected]

 FINRA will assist members with their implementation of Reg BI and Form CRS in various ways, such as by providing resources to assist firms in their implementation efforts.
-In addition, FINRA intends to hold in-person meetings and workshops to assist with these efforts.
-These will be publicly announced on finra.org and in other FINRA communications.
+In addition, FINRA is hosting in-person meetings and educational events to assist with these efforts.

 As with other SEC rules, FINRA will examine for and enforce compliance with Reg BI and, in doing so, FINRA will adhere to SEC guidance and interpretations.
 FINRA staff expects to work with SEC staff to ensure consistency in examining broker-dealers and their associated persons for compliance with Reg BI.
 In addition, FINRA will review FINRA rules to see whether changes are needed to align FINRA rules with the SEC’s rulemaking.
 Any proposed changes to FINRA rules will be filed with the SEC for public comment and available on FINRA’s website.